trentonwagner/trentonwagner/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: The more you know
 ---

-My name is Inigo Montoya.
+My name is Trenton.
 I have the following qualities:

-- I rock a great mustache
+- I love space
-- I'm extremely loyal to my family
+- I still love space

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Just getting started.
+I'll let you know when more shows up!